 P. Benjamin Duke is a partner in the New York office of Covington & Burling LLP who represents policyholders in a wide range of insurance coverage disputes, including litigation and arbitration.
 Mari K. Bonthuis is a litigation associate at Covington & Burling LLP who also specializes in insurance recovery on behalf of policyholders.
 The views expressed in this article are those of the authors, who are solely responsible for them.

-If you do not have a lexis.com ID, you can purchase the full text of this commentary on the LexisNexis Store or you can access this commentary and additional Insurance Law Emerging Issues Commentaries on the Store.
+If you do not have a lexis.com ID, you can purchase the full text of this commentary on the LexisNexis Store.